pyx-industries/julee/docs/architecture/solutions/3rd-party.rst

 Third-Party Modules
 ===================

 Third-party modules extend Julee solutions with external functionality.
-They can be embedded (imported libraries) or dispatched (external services)—see :doc:`modules` for the distinction and supply chain implications.
+They can be :doc:`embedded or dispatched <modules>`—a distinction that affects supply chain provenance.

 This page focuses on **integration patterns**, **evaluation criteria**, and **common third-party integrations**.